I am, y’know: that is, buried in it. In print.

 Most of my favourite people are beneath the surface as well.

-I’ve been making bookish net-friends since 1998 and I’ve had a website since 2003, but have only recently moved to a WordPress platform.
+I’ve been making bookish net-friends since 1998 and I’ve had a website since 2003, but I moved to a WordPress platform in January 2010.
 And I like it!

 As a student, I dutifully listened to profs’ and critics’ impassioned declarations and definitions of great writing but, over the reading years, those statements came to sound more like opinions.